 A Dyslexic Student's Guide to University

-Written by Anneliese Evans from Exceptional Individuals.
+Based on an original article by Anneliese from Exceptional Individuals.

 Dyslexia is a specific learning disability that is said to affect approximately 10% of the population, but it shouldn't stop anyone from going to university.